kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Enable Projects within Node Red

 Edit the settings.js file within your /home/pi/.node-red directory.
 In the editorTheme section, enable projects (set to true).
-It is currently set to flase.
+It is currently set to false.
 Save the file and restart Node Red.

 ```
 editorTheme: {